 About Social Analytics

-Social is increasingly important as a marketing channel.
-But, how do you measure the impact and effectiveness of your social initiatives?
+How do you measure the impact and effectiveness of your social initiatives?
 Four elements define your social impact:

 - Conversions: Shared content URLs become the entry points into your site, driving traffic from social sources.
 Measuring the conversion and monetary value of this traffic will help you understand the impact of Social on your business.